srikns/ca-apm-plugin/README.md

 Plugin Setup
 ---------------
 Follows the standard Jenkins plugin process.
-See https://cawiki.ca.com/display/SASWAT/CA+-+APM+Jenkins+Plugin (CA internal) for information on setting up and running thise on a local box.
+You will need easy XL tool kit - an EM side plugin - for this plugin to work (pls talk to your sales team) See https://cawiki.ca.com/display/SASWAT/CA+-+APM+Jenkins+Plugin (CA internal) for information on setting up and running thise on a local box.